27 Epic Things to Do in Cabo San Lucas (and Beyond)

 27) Take a Mexican cooking class

-Two chefs at a cooking class in Cabo
+Two chefs at a Mexican cooking class in Cabo San Lucas

 Cooking up a storm!
 (Credit: Cookin’ Cabo)

 We prefer eating to cooking.
-But this Mexican cooking class combines both.
-And it gets rave reviews.
+But this fun Mexican cooking class totally won us over!
+It gets rave reviews for a reason.

 Now you’re set to experience the best of Cabo!